ROOPAUS/Deep-Learning/README.md

 - Another way to do it is to use momentum or inertia instead of normal gradient descent

+#### Momentum:

-- The momentum(i.e the change that brought us to A) to reach a point A (lets say m) is scaled up by a temporal or time element denoted by gamma.
+- The velocity to reach a point A (lets say v) is scaled up by a temporal or time element denoted by gamma.
 (Gamma value range from 0 to 1, 0.9 being the one usually used).
-Now we reach point B
+Now we reach point B. This v* gamma is the momentum.

 - We find the gradient of point B and scale it using learning rate .
-And then we add the previous (gamma * m)
+And then we add the previous momentum (i.e gamma * v)

 - This is almost like adding the previous gradient to the present gradient (not exactly the same, but easier to grasp the concept)

 - The momentum and learning rates are "set" by trial and error.
 It depends on our data and our network.

+#### Nestorov Momentum (Nesterov Accelerated Gradient NAG):

+This is similar to normal momentum update.
+The only difference is in the gradient used in both of these.

+In normal momentum, at every time step the velocity is updated according to the local gradient and is then applied to the parameters.

+That is, [v <sub>(t+1)</sub> = (gamma * v) - (eta * local gradient)].
+Then we calculate C as [(parameters of B + v<sub>(t+1)</sub>)] .
+Here local gradient refers to gradient at B and parameters of B refers to weights and bias at B

+But in Nestorov Momentum

 #### Hyperparameters: